Refinitiv/efx-grid/book/en/README.md

 Please see the license [here](./license.html).

 ## License for the Halo Theme
-The font “Proxima Nova Fin” shall only be used within Refinitiv products or services.
-The copyright owner must approve any use of such font outside of Refinitiv products or services, which may be subject to a fee.
+The font “Proxima Nova Fin” shall only be used within LSEG products or services.
+The copyright owner must approve any use of such font outside of LSEG products or services, which may be subject to a fee.
 Please see the license [here](https://www.fontspring.com/lic/fontspring/webfont#license_text).